 And how long to brine the turkey?
 Give it at least 24 hours, up to 48 hours.
 Experience will determine how long to brine, since a longer brining time gives the turkey a more salty taste.

 Remove the brined turkey and rinse well under cold, running water.
 Drain the turkey well and pat dry.
 Discard the used brine.
 It's never a good idea to use brines more than one time.
 Your brined turkey is now ready to be seasoned and smoked!

-How to Brine Turkey
+How to Brine a Turkey

 Here's a rehash of how to go about brining a turkey, step by step.